C-h4ck-0/Kubernetes-DNS-spoofing-POC/README.md

 # Kubernetes-DNS-spoofing-POC
-Proof-of-Concept python script which implements DNS spoofing attack in Kubernetes environment from a pod located on Worker server.
+Proof-of-Concept python script that implements DNS spoofing attack in Kubernetes environment from a pod located on a Worker server.

 For a clearer context and understanding of what lies behind the attack vector, you can continue reading at CyberArk's threat research blog:
 <Link-to-Blog-Post>